McNeese Logo

 Variable Credits

 Courses with a variable credit designation may be taken for a range of credit hours.
-Some examples of variable credit courses are:
+Examples include:

 • CHEM 699, 3 to 6 credits